CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Notes

 - Some flags (items, effects, vehicle parts) have to be defined in `flags.json` or `vp_flags.json` (with type: `json_flag`) to work correctly.
-- Many of the flags intended for one category or item type, can be used in other categories or item types.
+- Many of the flags from the Items section can be used by other item categories.
 Experiment to see where else flags can be used.
-- Offensive and defensive flags can be used on any item type that can be wielded.
+  - Similarly, offensive and defensive flags can be used on any item type that can be wielded.

 ## Inheritance